darshansr/bigDataFileRead/README.md

 latest version will be dispalyed

 open project folder in any IDE or command prompt

-1)run the command in terminal---->
+1)run the below command in terminal

-  npm install  ---->
+  npm install

   output://intall all dependancy

-2)Show words list in JSON format for top 10 words type the command in terminal---->
+2)Show words list in JSON format for top 10 words type the below command in terminal

-  node finalDataProcess.js----->
+  node finalDataProcess.js

   execpetd output://
   {"word":"to","output":{"pos":["preposition","conjunction","particle","adjective","pronoun","adverb"],"count":27895}}